Matsuzaka Generation: Major League Baseball players

 The term is typically only used in reference to Japanese players, but the Japanese media has, at times, referred to other (non-Japanese) major leaguers born during the aforementioned span as belonging to the "Matsuzaka Generation", most notably former Red Sox pitchers Josh Beckett and Jonathan Papelbon.
-Many other established major leagues belong to this age group, including New York Yankees pitcher C.C.
-Sabathia, Los Angeles Angels pitcher Dan Haren, New York Mets outfielder Curtis Granderson, Houston Astros pitcher Brett Myers, Phillies outfielder Shane Victorino, Chicago White Sox outfielder Alex Ríos, Tampa Bay Rays first/third baseman Hank Blalock, Cleveland Indians first baseman/outfielder Nick Swisher and free agent pitcher Mark Prior.
+Many other established major leaguers belong to this age group, including C.C.
+Sabathia, Dan Haren, Curtis Granderson, Brett Myers, Shane Victorino, Alex Ríos, Hank Blalock, Nick Swisher and Mark Prior.

 Players

 A total of 94 players belonging to the Matsuzaka Generation have been on one of the twelve professional baseball teams' rosters.

 Additionally, Matsuzaka and Kazuhito Tadano have played for teams in Major League Baseball.

 Below is a partial list of said players.
 It includes only those for which English Wikipedia pages exist (as of October 9, 2010).